ag-sd/medialib/README.md

 - [x] Setup Coverage
 - [x] Component testing
 - [x] Fast load of JSON views
-- [x] Database operations to be atomic, so that the DB can be queried while updates/refreshes are taking place
+- [x] Collection operations to be atomic, so that the DB can be queried while updates/refreshes are taking place
 - [x] Dynamic Menus